shobhitthakral/TREES-striver-/README.md

 };

 DEPT FIRST SEARCH
-THERE ARE 3 TYPES OF DFS IN,PRE,POST
+THERE ARE 3 TYPES OF DFS INORDER,PREORDER,POSTORDER

  <h3> PREORDER </h3>